Oil extends losses after Trump douses trade talk optimism

 "What really pulled the rug from underneath oil was Donald Trump's comments on trade last night ...
 He's still maintaining quite a belligerent position," said Jeffrey Halley, senior market analyst for Asia Pacific at OANDA.

-Trump criticised China's trade practices at the United National General Assembly on Tuesday and said he would not accept a "bad deal" in U.S.-China trade negotiations.
+Trump criticized China's trade practices at the United National General Assembly on Tuesday and said he would not accept a "bad deal" in U.S.-China trade negotiations.

 China is the world's largest oil importer and second-largest crude user.
 The United States is the largest consumer of oil.